odow/SDDP.jl/docs/src/tutorial/02_rhs_noise.md

 ```julia
 getbound(m)
 ```
-This returns the value of the Bound_ column in the last row in the output table above.
+This returns the value of the *Bound* column in the last row in the output table above.
 In this example, the bound is `8333.0`.

 Then, we can perform a Monte Carlo simulation of the policy using the [`simulate`](@ref) function.
-We perform 500 replications and record the same variables as we did in [First steps](@ref).
+We perform 500 replications and record the same variables as we did in [Tutorial One: first steps](@ref).
 ```julia
 simulation_result = simulate(m,
     500,